Claudio-creis/Loancalculator/README.md

 You are able to see a breakdown of your expenses, remaining income, loan repayment and other variables.

+There are three graph, showing 1 the schedule of your repayment, 2 your salary breakdown and finally the amount of interest on the loan until it has been repayed.

 Make sure you do not run it multiple times as this will slow down the efficiency of the calculations.
-It